fxbriol/fxbriol.github.io/_pages/contact.md

 London WC1E 7HB <br/>
 United Kingdom.

-or

-The Alan Turing Institute <br/>
-British Library <br/>
-96 Euston Road <br/>
-London NW1 2DB <br/>
-United Kingdom.

 ### Email

 * f.briol (at) ucl.ac.uk
-* fbriol (at) turing.ac.uk

 ### Phone

 I do not have an active work-related phone number; please contact me via email instead.
-If you really need a phone number for me, you can use the UCL Statistical Science phone number: (+44 20) 7679 1872.
+If you really need a phone number for me, you can use the UCL Statistical Science phone number: (+44 20) 7679 1872, although I will definitely not be answering!